-Compensation and benefits managers determine equitable pay rates.
+Compensation and benefits managers plan, develop, and oversee programs to pay employees.

 Compensation and benefits managers work in nearly every industry.
 Some work more than 40 hours per week.

 Compensation and benefits managers typically need a bachelor’s degree and related work experience.

 The median annual wage for compensation and benefits managers was $127,530 in May 2021.

 Employment of compensation and benefits managers is projected to grow 2 percent from 2021 to 2031, slower than the average for all occupations.

 Despite limited employment growth, about 1,200 openings for compensation and benefits managers are projected each year, on average, over the decade.
 Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.